infinyon/cargo-cvm/README.md

     -x, --check      Panic if the versions are out-of-date -f, --fix        Automatically fix the version if it is outdated.
-By default, this will bump the minor version, unless otherwise specified by the --semver flag -h, --help       Prints help information
+By default, this will bump the minor version, unless otherwise specified by the --semver flag -F, --force      Force a version bump.
+Can use be used with --semver to determine version type -h, --help       Prints help information
     -V, --version    Prints version information
     -w, --warn       Warn if the versions are out-of-date